Mason41/Football-quiz/README.md

 # Football-quiz

 ## Football Quiz
-advanced quiz that features football questions that really only football followers would know!
+Advanced quiz that features football questions that really only football followers would know!

 ## Built with
 * HTML